-Anyone who combs the real estate listings of New York City for long enough is sure to come across the words “estate sale eventually.”
+Anyone who combs the real estate listings of New York City for long enough is sure to come across the words “estate sale” eventually.
 This can be a fascinating segment of the market.
-It presents buyers with the chance to pick up one-of-a-kind apartments that you’ll find nowhere else.
+It allows buyers to pick up one-of-a-kind apartments you’ll find nowhere else.
 But what will attract some buyers to estate sales will put others off.

 Here’s our guide to making sense of them.

 What is an estate sale?What is an estate sale?

 The phrase estate sale usually refers to the sale of the contents of a property.
 However, in New York City, especially among real estate brokers, the term means a property whose original owner has passed away.
-You can usually spot them on listings that describe the property as being sold in estate condition.
-It is a polite way of saying that nothing may have updated, and it may need renovations.
+You can usually spot them on listings describing the property as sold in estate condition.
+It is a polite way of saying that nothing may have been updated, and it may need renovations.

 What are the pros and cons of an estate sale for buyers?What are the pros and cons of an estate sale for buyers?

 Depending on how you look at it, estate sales can either be good or bad.
 Some buyers find it creepy to live in a residence whose former occupant has recently died.
-Personal effects and their furnishing style will still be in place, making it feel like something of a mausoleum.
+Personal effects and their furnishing style will still be in place, making it feel like a mausoleum.

 Estate sales also come with an added layer of complexity.
-The broker handling the estate sale needs to be knowledgeable of the complexities of probate.
+The broker handling the estate sale needs to know the complexities of probate.
 Adding to that, they’ll need to be able to deal tactfully with still-grieving relatives.
 It often happens that these transactions involve multiple executors.
-Not all of whom may be in the same state or fully agree on how to handle the sale.
+Not all of them may be in the same state or fully agree on handling the sale.
 It can sometimes lead to the sale dragging out as emotions become involved and can even lead to the whole deal falling through.
-All this so needs to be taken into consideration when dealing with estate sales.
+All this needs to be considered when dealing with estate sales.

 How to handle an estate sale for sellersHow to handle an estate sale for sellers